glFusion/testimonials/README.md

 **Allow Anonymous Users to Submit Testimonials**

-If this is set to True, anonymous (non-logged-in users) will be able to submit testimonials.
+If this is set to Yes, anonymous (non-logged-in users) will be able to submit testimonials.
 See Moderation Queue Below.

 **User Moderation Queue for User Submitted Testimonials**